mike325/SentimentAnalyzer/README.md

 dictionary with the results take a look at `server/nlp/random` to get a glance of how it should be structured.

-### When the project will be ready to test it out?
+### Q: When the project will be ready to test it out?
 **A:** The project is in a very early stage (pre-alpha at best), even tho there's no date for a "official" release I hope the API is stabilized this year so anyone could use the project without any breaking changes every commit.